![]() |

 Cane Toad tadpoles Taveuni, Fiji |

-But, it does have a place in the world.
+This species does have a place in the world.
 In its native range there are controls to its population that have evolved along with it.
-It isn't the Cane Toad's fault it is a problem, it is the fault of the men who transported it from its native range.
+It isn't the Cane Toad's fault it is a problem, it is the fault of the humans who transported it from its native range.

 The call of the Cane Toad is actually what you would expect for a huge toad.
 Toads generally have trilled calls.
 Smaller toads have faster, high-pitched trills and big toads have slower, low-pitched trills.
 The bigger the toad the lower pitched the trill.